kkumer/gepard/docs/source/quickstart.rst

 All attributes of datapoint are documented :ref:`here<tab-datapoint-attributes>`.

-This information can be accessed as attributes of ``DataPoint`` object, using ``.`` (dot) operator:
+This information can then be accessed as attributes of ``DataPoint`` object, using ``.`` (dot) operator:

 .. code-block:: python